DWP Contact Number 0800 Opening Times: What Time Do the Phone Lines Open?

 Can You Reach the DWP on Weekends or Bank Holidays?

 DWP helplines are mostly closed during weekends and on UK bank holidays, with only a few exceptions.
 Saturday support exists but is limited both in hours and in which services are available.
-For example, some departments may open between 9:00am and 1:00pm on Saturdays, but this is not guaranteed across all lines.

-If your matter is urgent, try to avoid waiting until Monday morning, this is the busiest time of the week.
+If your matter is urgent, try to avoid waiting until Monday morning, as this is the busiest time of the week.
 You’ll likely face extended hold times and delayed assistance.

 I learned this the hard way when I once waited nearly 45 minutes on a Monday morning.
 Ever since, I aim for mid-week calls and always avoid public holidays.